enzosromano/qatool/README.md

 ## Dont know where to start with automation?
 Why not start here!

-QATool is a simple low maintenance solution to beginning automation of basic tasks.
+QATool is a simple low maintenance solution to begin automating basic tasks.
 Whether you are a developer, QA, Project Manager...
 This serves as a simple template to build upon to easily run automation scripts with Python + Selenium.

-While you still have to write the scripts yourself, this project allows you to already have a simple file structure setup alongside an easily customizable GUI to call your scripts from within an application.
+While you still have to write the scripts yourself, this project allows you to already have a simple file structure setup alongside an easily customizable GUI (with tkinter) to call your scripts from within an application.

 ## Prerequisites
 ### Python 3 - https://www.python.org/downloads/